strangebit/RawAccelProfileSwitcher/readme.md

 When restoring a saved profile, use the `--gui` or `--writer` options if you want to enforce that the RawAccel GUI application is launched, or that RawAccel's `writer.exe` is used.
-For more information on using these options, see the section of this guide entitled [Using the gui and writer options](rawaccel-switch-doc/guide.md#using-the-gui-and-writer-options).
+For more information on using these options, see the section of the Guide entitled [Using the gui and writer options](rawaccel-switch-doc/guide.md#using-the-gui-and-writer-options).

 By using the `--list` option, this will display a list of all of the